animehunter/ctf-challenges/README.md

 Week 1 (Silly Jimmy)
 --------------------
-In this challenge, the goal was to analyze python script and reverse engineer a 32-Bit Linux executable.
+In this challenge, the goal was to analyze a python script and reverse engineer a 32-Bit Linux executable.

 One of the solution:
 ```